 Residents of the St. Clair County Community College district pay taxes to support SC4 through a voter-approved millage rate.
-The current SC4 district is based upon St. Clair County K-12 school districts and does not include persons living in St. Clair County who reside in Anchor Bay, Armada, Richmond, Brown City, or Croswell-Lexington school districts.
+The current SC4 district is based upon St. Clair County K-12 school districts and does not include persons living in St. Clair County who reside in Anchor Bay, Armada, Richmond or Croswell-Lexington school districts.

 Residency of all students under 18 years of age follows that of their parents or legal guardians.
 Students who falsify their residency will be subject to payment of tuition at the correct residency rate.
 Charges in such cases will be retroactive.

-Students who have moved from out-district or out-state to in-district (including students living in campus housing) must complete the following steps, and submit documentation, prior to the first day of the intended semester of enrollment to be charged at the in-district rate:
+Students who have moved from out-district or out-state to in-district must complete the following steps, and submit documentation, prior to the first day of the intended semester of enrollment to be charged at the in-district rate:

-- Complete a Proof of Residency Form (available in the Welcome Center or on SC4’s website).
+- Complete a Proof of Residency Form (available in the Student Services One-Stop office or on SC4’s portal).

-- Provide a copy of a valid Michigan driver license, Michigan ID card, or Voter Registration card showing the current in-district address dated prior to the start date of the intended semester of enrollment.
+- Provide a copy of a valid Michigan driver license or Michigan ID card showing the current in-district address dated a minimum of 30 calendar days prior to the start of the intended semester of enrollment.

 Appeals may be made to the Registrar.
-The proof of residency documents outlined above must include the student’s name, current address and be dated prior to the start date of the intended semester of enrollment.
+The proof of residency documents outlined above must include the student’s name, current address and be dated a minimum of 30 calendar days prior to the start of intended semester of enrollment.

-Please note that all changes in residency status should be reported immediately to the Enrollment Services office.
+Please note that all changes in residency status should be reported immediately to the Student Services One-Stop office.

 Name and Address Changes